Peasenhall murder: Murder and investigation

-Investigation and aftermath
+Trial and aftermath

-The police investigated the murder and Gardiner was quickly arrested.
+The police investigated the murder and Gardiner was arrested.
 He was tried twice at Ipswich Assizes held in the County Hall.
 The first trial, beginning on 7 November 1902 and lasting three days, was presided over by Sir William Grantham; the second, beginning on 20 January 1903, by Sir John Compton Lawrance.
 At each trial, Gardiner was prosecuted by Henry Fielding Dickens and defended by Ernest Wild.
-Both times the jury was unable to reach a verdict – it was said that at the first trial the jury was split eleven to one in favour of guilty, and the second eleven to one in favour of not guilty.
+Both times the jury was unable to reach a verdict – it was said that at the first trial, the jury was split eleven to one in favour of guilty, and the second eleven to one in favour of not guilty.
 (Since 1974, a single juror's dissent does not prevent the jury from returning a majority verdict, but at the time it did.)
 The prosecution then issued a writ of nolle prosequi.
 This was distinct from the usual process of a formal acquittal.
 The consequence of this is that Gardiner is one of the few people in English history to have been tried for murder and to have no verdict ever returned.

 Gardiner died in 1941.
-As he had not been found either innocent or guilty, he was never formally acquitted.
-He had remained under a cloud of suspicion up to and following his death.
+As he was never formally acquitted, he had remained under suspicion.

 This case was examined in an episode of BBC One's Julian Fellowes Investigates: A Most Mysterious Murder.
 Fellowes concluded that the murder was perpetrated by Gardiner's wife, probably due to jealousy.
-He also speculated that the wife would have confessed if her husband had been convicted.
+He speculated that the wife would have confessed if her husband had been convicted.

 Popular culture

-The story "Blind Man's Hood" by John Dickson Carr provides a fictional explanation of the killing.
+The short story "Blind Man's Hood" by John Dickson Carr, written under his pseudonym Carter Dickson, was inspired by the murder.